 Thank you for joining us for our Modified Ward World Championship Virtual Programming.
-We will be updating this page with the recorded Zooms and videos you enjoyed during our Virtually Modified Ward World Championship.
 If you would like support to Ward Foundation and/or become a member as we plan for the 2022 Ward World Championship and beyond, please donate here or join here.

 No registration needed for videos.